colshrapnel/phpdelusions.net/sql_injection.md

 ###What are the formatting rules?#formatting

 The truth is, formatting rules are not that easy and cannot be expressed in a single imperative.
-This is the most interesting part, because, in the mind of the average PHP user, SQL query is something homogeneous, something as solid as a PHP string literal that represents it.
+This is the most interesting part, because, in the mind of the average PHP user, an SQL query is something homogeneous, something as solid as a PHP string literal that represents it.
 They [treat SQL as a solid medium](http://kunststube.net/encoding/), that require whatever all-embracing "SQL escaping" only.
-While in fact SQL query a *program*, just like a PHP script.
-A program with its distinct syntax for its distinct parts, and **each part requires distinct formatting, inapplicable for the others!**
+While in fact an SQL query is a *program*, just like a PHP script.
+A program with its distinct syntax, and **each part requires distinct formatting, inapplicable for the others!**

 For MySQL it would be: